ram6ler/dart-trotter/README.md

 [strawberry, blueberry, cherry]
 ```

-## Class: Pincodes
+## Class: Amalgams
- The `Pincodes` class defines instances of pseudo-lists containing all possible _pincodes_ (permutations with replacement) of a given number of objects taken from a group.
+ The `Amalgams` class defines instances of pseudo-lists containing all possible _amalgams_ (permutations with replacement) of a given number of objects taken from a group.

 ### Example